A Beginner’s Guide to the WordPress Front Page (Homepage)

 You should see your new template in the Template drop-down menu.
 Select it, and when you publish (or update) the page, your custom template will be applied.

-Adding a custom front page to your website has numerous benefits, including greater visual appeal and the ability to convey relevant information to visitors right away.
+Adding a custom homepage to your WordPress website has numerous benefits, including greater visual appeal and the ability to convey relevant information to visitors right away.
 Fortunately, WordPress is flexible enough to enable you to customize your front page in almost any way you need.